mikalai-hryb/notes/terraform.md

 ### What are simple (single-values) types?

+Simpe variables are variables that contain single value.

 * number
 * string
 * bool

 ### What are collection types?

+Collection variables contain more than one value.

 * list: A sequence of values of the same type.
 * map: A lookup table, matching keys to values, all of the same type.
 * set: An unordered collection of unique values, all of the same type.

 ### What are structural types?

+Structural types have a fixed number of values that can be of different types.

 * tuple: A fixed-length sequence of values of specified types.
 * object: A lookup table, matching a fixed set of keys to values of specified types.